Python-Markdown/markdown/docs/contributing.md

 request, ideally using `tox` in order to check that your modifications are compatible with all supported versions of Python.
 After making a pull request, check the Travis build status in the GitHub interface to ensure that all tests are running as expected.
+If any checks fail, you may push additional commits to your branch.
+GitHub will add those commits to the pull request and rerun the checks.

 ## Style Guides

-In an effort to maintain consistency, Python-Markdown follows the following style guides in its code and documentation.
+In an effort to maintain consistency, Python-Markdown adheres to the following style guides in its code and documentation.
 A pull request may be rejected if it fails to match the relevant style guides.